Substra/substra-documentation/docs/source/operations/getting-started.rst

 First time configuration
 ========================

 1. Execute the script :download:`k3-create.sh<./getting-started/k3-create.sh>`.
-This script deletes the existing cluster, recreates a new one and apply a patch for SSL.
+This script deletes the existing cluster, recreates a new one and applies a patch for SSL.

    1. Download :download:`k3-create.sh<./getting-started/k3-create.sh>`.
    2. Make the script executable.